dbt-labs/docs.getdbt.com/website/docs/docs/get-started/privatelink/redshift-privatelink.md

 <Lightbox src="/img/docs/dbt-cloud/redshiftprivatelink5.png" title="Enter ARN"/>

-Once the VPC Endpoint Service is provisioned, the service name can be found in the AWS console by navigating to **VPC** → **Endpoint Services** and selecting the appropriate endpoint service.
-You can copy the service name field value and include it in the support communication.
+Once the VPC Endpoint Service is provisioned, you can find the service name in the AWS console by navigating to **VPC** → **Endpoint Services** and selecting the appropriate endpoint service.
+You can copy the service name field value and include it in your communication to dbt Cloud support.

 <Lightbox src="/img/docs/dbt-cloud/redshiftprivatelink6.png" title="Get service name field value"/>

 ## Configuring new endpoints with PrivateLink

-Once support has completed the configuration, you can start creating new connections using PrivateLink.
+Once dbt Cloud support completes the configuration, you can start creating new connections using PrivateLink.

 1. Navigate to **settings** → **Create new project** → select **Redshift**
 2. You will see two radio buttons: **Public** and **Private.** Select **Private**.